SleepiiRaven/SleepiiRaven/README.md

 - 👀 I’m interested in Minecraft Plugin Development
 - 🌱 I’m currently learning Java, Python, and JavaScript
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me SleepingRaven#0604 on Discord!
+- 📫 Dme me!
+SleepingRaven#0604 on Discord!

 <!---
 SleepiiRaven/SleepiiRaven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.